csound/manual/docs/opcodes/vadd.md

 If the optional _kverbose_ argument is different to 0, the opcode will print warning messages every k-pass if table lengths are exceeded.

 In all these opcodes, the resulting vectors are stored in _ifn_, overriding the intial vectors.
-If you want to keep initial vector, use [vcopy](../opcodes/vcopy.md) or [vcopy_i](../opcodes/vcopy_i.md) to copy it in another table.
+If you want to keep initial vector, use [vcopy](../opcodes/vcopy.md) or [vcopyi](../opcodes/vcopy_i.md) to copy it in another table.
 All these operators are designed to be used together with other opcodes that operate with vectorial signals such as [vcella](../opcodes/vcella.md), [adsynt](../opcodes/adsynt.md), [adsynt2](../opcodes/adsynt2.md), etc.  They can also be useful in conjunction with the spectral opcodes [pvsftw](../opcodes/pvsftw.md) and [pvsftr](../opcodes/pvsftr.md).

 > :memo: **Note**
 >
 > Please note that the _elements_ argument has changed in version 5.03 from i-rate to k-rate.
 This will change the opcode's behavior in the unusual cases where the i-rate variable _ielements_ is changed inside the instrument, for example in:
 >
 > ``` csound-orc
   instr 1
-  ielements  =        10
+    elements:i = 10
-             vadd     1, 1, ielements
+    vadd(1, 1, elements)
-  ielements  =        20
+    elements = 20
-             vadd     2, 1, ielements
+    vadd(2, 1, elements)
-             turnoff
+    turnoff()
   endin
 > ```

 ## Examples